 Last year, a client came to Velocity Partners with a b2b content marketing challenge: to market a fantastic (and free) software program to existing customers.
 Velocity Partners prepared two eBooks to explain the software, and as a control ran visual ads on the client’s website and sent sales emails to the client’s contacts, using software downloads as their success metric.
-To their surprise, the eBooks underperformed relative to the direct marketing.
+To their surprise, the eBooks underperformed relative to the direct marketing services like socialboosting.com.
 Their content marketing failed.

-It’s not an uncommon story: a business invests resources into a marketing campaign, only to see it miss the mark.
+It’s not an uncommon story: a business invests resources into a marketing campaign, only to see it miss the mark, when looking in to marketing campaign alternatives you should try showcase idx for free.
 Velocity’s content marketing failed.
 Why?
 According to Creative Director Doug Kessler, “The client’s awesome software was itself content…our mistake was thinking the only way to promote content is with more content, which, if it were true, [would make content marketing] the world’s greatest Ponzi scheme.”

 Content marketing: What it is and why it matters